yen223/yens-blog-v2/articles/a-bizarre-google-keyboard-bug.md

 description: "This article is about a weird Google keyboard bug on Android."
 ---

 There's a subtle bug that happens when you're using Gboard (the Google keyboard) on Android on certain websites.
-Watch what happens after I type `test` into the [Guardian crossword app](https://www.theguardian.com/crosswords/cryptic/29529), and try to delete the word:
+Watch what happens after I type `test` into the [Guardian crossword](https://www.theguardian.com/crosswords/cryptic/29529), and try to delete the word:

 {% video src="/videos/guardian-crossword-bug.mp4" caption="The bug in the Guardian crossword" /%}